NuGet/NuGetDocs/site/Docs/Reference/Package-Restore.markdown

 Here's how it works:

 1. Upon a project or solution build, Visual Studio raises an event that a build is beginning within the solution.
-1. NuGet responds to this event and checks for packages.config files included in the project(s) being built.
+1. NuGet responds to this event and checks for packages.config files included in the solution.
 1. For each packages.config file found, its packages are enumerated and checked for existence in the solution's `packages` folder.
 1. Any missing packages are downloaded from the user's configured (and enabled) package sources, respecting the order of the package sources.
 1. As packages are downloaded, they are unzipped into the solution's `packages` folder.